movestore/animation-moveVis/README.md

 Github repository: *github.com/movestore/animation-moveVis*

 ## Description
 Generate an animation of your tracks using the moveVis R package.
 The animation is saved as a .mp4 artefact that can be downloaded to your device.
-(Note: depending on the size of your data set this App may take a while to run (30+ min))
+(Note: depending on the size of your data set this App may take a while to run (30+ min, see logs).)

 ## Documentation
 To generate an aligned animation of all tracks of the input data set, first all individual tracks are aligned by time and subsampled to a defined resolution (see settings below).
 Then all tracks are plotted as moving dots on a common 'carto' Map (Open Street Map does presently give errors).
 The frames of all individual tracks are finally combined and written as an animated gif file to download as MoveApps output artefact.
 The original data set is also passed on as output to a possible next App.

+There are several options how to colour your tracks in the animation.
+Note that regardless of the colouring attribute, in the legend the track IDs are shown, however with the correct colour.
+This should be improved.

 ### Input data
 moveStack in Movebank format